-To expedite the review process for the ANES competitions proposals, a Letter of Intent to submit a proposal for either the Face-to-Face ANES or the Web ANES must be submitted via Fastlane by 5:00 PM, submitter's local time, on the due date.
+To expedite the review process for the ANES proposals, a Letter of Intent to submit a proposal must be submitted via Fastlane by 5:00 PM, submitter's local time, on the due date.
 The Letter of Intent must contain the following information:

-- The title of the project - The names and affiliations of the principal investigators and other senior personnel and professionals, and - The names of any other participating institutions.
+- The title of the project - The names and affiliations of the principal investigators and other senior personnel and professionals (including consultants) - The names of any other participating organizations.

 One Letter of Intent per research team should be submitted.
 Failure to meet the Letter of Intent deadline will disqualify a proposal from consideration.
 Letters of Intent are not evaluated for scientific merit; rather, they are used to assemble review panels with appropriate expertise.
-Please direct any questions about the Letter of Intent to Brian D. Humes, Political Science Program Officer.
+Please direct any questions about the

+Letter of Intent to Jan Leighley, Accountable Institutions and Behavior Program Officer.